Genesis of the Daleks: Plot

-Other scientists working for Davros, now aware of his plans, free the Doctor and give him enough time to rig the Dalek incubation room with explosives which would end the threat of the Daleks.
+Davros captures the Doctor; the other scientists, now aware of his plans, free the Doctor, who then rigs the Dalek incubation room with explosives.
 As he is about to touch the two exposed wire ends to set them off, he hesitates, questioning whether he has the right to make that decision.
-He is relieved to learn that Davros has agreed to stop and allow the Kaled leaders to vote on the continuation of the project.
-As the leaders gather for this vote, the Doctor is able to recover the Time Ring and destroy the recordings he made, while learning that the Thals and Mutos have prepared the means to destroy the bunker.
-As the vote is called, Davros reveals this was all a decoy, giving the Daleks he sent to destroy the Thals time to return to the bunker and exterminate the remaining Kaleds.
-Harry and Sarah escape the chaos, while the Doctor returns to set off the incubator room's explosives, but a Dalek inadvertently completes the circuit and sets it off itself.
-The Doctor escapes before the Thal and Mutos' bomb caves in the bunker, trapping Davros and the Daleks.
-Inside, Davros realises the Daleks have gained a will of their own when they refuse to take orders from a non-Dalek.
-He attempts to stop the production line but is seemingly exterminated by his own creations.

-While he suspects he has only managed to set back Dalek evolution by several centuries, the Doctor considers his mission complete: out of the Daleks' evil, good will always arise to challenge them.
-He and his companions say goodbye to the surviving Thals and Mutos before using the Time Ring to return to the TARDIS.
+He is relieved to learn that Davros has agreed to allow a vote on the project.
+The Doctor recovers the Time Ring; as the vote is called, the Daleks return and exterminate the remaining Kaleds.
+Harry and Sarah escape, while the Doctor returns to set off the explosives, but a Dalek inadvertently sets it off itself.
+The Doctor escapes before the Thal and Mutos' bomb caves in the bunker, trapping Davros and the Daleks, who then refuse to take orders from a non-Dalek, and seemingly exterminate Davros.
+While he suspects he has only managed to set back Dalek evolution somewhat, the Doctor considers his mission complete: out of the Daleks' evil, good will always arise to challenge them.
+He and his companions say goodbye to the survivors and use the Time Ring to return to the TARDIS.